jfactory-es/jfactory-starterkit/README.txt

     http://localhost:8080

 You must see jFactory logs in console if you are in developer mode.
-Now you can edit app.js as you wish, the page will be auto updated
+Now you can edit app.js as you wish, the page will be auto updated.

 See also
 --------